KarolGralewski/portfolio-creator/README.md

 ## TODO
-* [x] Improve the responsiveness of both main.html and created webpage
+* ❌Improve the responsiveness of both main.html and created webpage
-* [x] Implementing the path folder mapping while creating .zip
+* ❌Implementing the path folder mapping while creating .zip

 ## What's next?
 I plan to successively add more portfolio templates in my spare time, adding more features to them (dark mode, changing languages) and more exciting stuff